danielsauter/rapid-android-development/data.md

 To refine our app in this way, we can work with `KetaiVibrate`, which gives us straightforward access to the device’s vibration motor.
 We’ll also need an additional Processing `Table` object so we can compare our data to the data received from the live data source and add new quakes to the `earthquakes` `Table` when we determine they have occurred.

 Let’s take a look at the code, focusing on the `vibrate()` and `update()` methods that provide the functionality we’re looking for.
-Besides the main tab, we’ll use the `Location` tab we’ve seen already in the previous iteration of the app in the <!--ref linkend="code.data.earthquakes.location-->.
+Besides the main tab, we’ll use the `Location` tab we’ve seen already in the previous iteration of the app in the [Data/DataEarthquakes/Location.pde](../data.html#codedatadataearthquakeslocationpde).

 #####code/Data/DataEarthquakesShake/DataEarthquakesShake.pde
 [include](code/Data/DataEarthquakesShake/DataEarthquakesShake.pde)